radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 -	vrs.access.log.file.archive.scan.glob -  the regex (glob style) to match to select which files to delete

+-->

-## RadiantOne Persistent Cache with Real-time Refresh
+## RadiantOne FID Persistent Cache with Real-time Refresh

 The logs associated with persistent cache with real-time refresh are described in this section.
 The high-level diagram below depicts the components involved.

 ![An image showing ](Media/Image3.3.jpg)